Mux logo - video home

 3Add Metadata

-In the Java SDK, options are provided via the objects within the CustomerData object.
+Options are provided to this SDK via the objects within the CustomerData object.

 There is one caveat with ExoPlayer; ExoPlayer does not provide an API to retrieve the current source URL from the player.
 Due to this, CustomerVideoData has a method allowing you to set via CustomerVideoData.setVideoSourceUrl(String url).
 Setting this value will allow you to see the source URL as well as the dimension Source Hostname within the dashboard.